 The Baltic Pipe project is recognized by the European Commission as a ‘Project of Common Interest’ (PCI).
 Its objectives include: further strengthening of supply diversification; market integration; price convergence; and security of energy supply in Poland and Denmark, as well as Sweden, Central & Eastern Europe (CEE), and the Baltic states.

-The project consists of 5 major components:
+The project consists of 5 major components (The Baltic Pipe Project):

 North Sea offshore pipeline (105-110 km)